backspaces/agentscript/tutorials/01-HelloModel.md

 Even thought this is a very simple model, it exercises all three of the AgentSets: Patches, Turtles, and Links.
 Great for debugging!

 After we setup our model, we define it's dynamic behavior via the step() method.
-In this case, we ask each turtle to wiggle (change it's angle by -5 to +5 degrees) and move forward by the speed parameter (0.1 patch size)
+In this case, we ask each turtle to wiggle (change it's direction by -5 to +5 degrees) and move forward by the speed parameter (0.1 patch size)

 ```javascript